-When estimating risk, it is vital to take into account both the duration of the unfavorable occurrence and the possibility of individuals being exposed to the risk.
+When estimating risk, it is vital to consider both the duration of the unfavourable occurrence and the possibility of individuals being exposed to the risk.

 It is suggested that the data used to evaluate the risks be relevant to the application under consideration.
 Data should be based on the unique circumstances being studied wherever possible.
 In the absence of these circumstances, general facts typical of the situation should be used, or an expert opinion should be obtained.